organicmaps/wikiparser/README.md

 _Extracts articles from [Wikipedia database dumps](https://en.wikipedia.org/wiki/Wikipedia:Database_download) for embedding into the `mwm` map files created by [the Organic Maps generator](https://github.com/organicmaps/organicmaps/blob/master/tools/python/maps_generator/README.md)._

+Extracted articles are identified by Wikipedia article titles in url or text form (language-specific), and [Wikidata QIDs](https://www.wikidata.org/wiki/Wikidata:Glossary#QID) (language-agnostic).
+OpenStreetMap commonly stores these as [`wikipedia*=`](https://wiki.openstreetmap.org/wiki/Key:wikipedia) and [`wikidata=`](https://wiki.openstreetmap.org/wiki/Key:wikidata) tags on objects.

 ## Configuring

 [`article_processing_config.json`](article_processing_config.json) should be updated when adding a new language.
 It defines article sections that are not important for users and should be removed from the extracted HTML.

 ## Usage

+To use with the map generator, see the [`run.sh` script](run.sh) and its own help documentation.
+It handles preparing the inputs, using multiple dumps, and re-running to convert titles to QIDs and extract them across languages.

+To run the wikiparser manually or for development, see below.

 First, install [the rust language tools](https://www.rust-lang.org/)